-- Intelligence reports created have increased by 25% when compared to the previous year at this point. - There is a significant increase in reports relating to sectors outside of the GLAA regulatory framework. - Agriculture, Food Processing, Car Washes, Hotels & Restaurants and Shellfish Gathering are notable sectors. - Confidential Hotline and Email are currently the most prolific in terms of reporting method. - Additional datasets have been added to this section to better reflect the significant demands.
+- Demand continues to increase as the role and extended remit of the GLAA becomes more widely known. - Intelligence reports created have increased by 34% when compared to the previous year at this point. - In the ytd 62% of Intelligence reports relate to matters outside of the regulated sectors.
+This has increased to 72% in the last quarter. - Agriculture, Food Processing and Food Service, Car Washes, Hotels & Restaurants and Shellfish Gathering are notable sectors. - Confidential Hotline and Email are currently the most prolific in terms of reporting method.

 - Intelligence 'reports' are individual information 'logs' created on the GLA Intelligence database.
-The information can relate to any aspect of licensing, compliance or enforcement activity and may contain a single strand or a combination of information that is either Informative, Actionable or Historic. - Intelligence reports are generated in response to a variety of cirumstances which include information received from external sources (e.g victims, industry sources or partner agencies) and also Internal sources that includes Licensing, Enforcement Officers and Intelligence Unit personnel, This information can be derived from a range of activity including victim/witness contacts, observations during covert or overt compliance/enforcement activity, open source research or detailed analysis. - Intelligence reports or 'logs' are disseminated to and from partner agencies either as a proactive/dynamic response to events or to inform potential regulatory/compliance activity by that agency; or as part of joint operational activity. - General Issues is the first recording point for potentially actionable information received where the initial Triage assessment and response priority is determined.
+The information can relate to any aspect of licensing, compliance or enforcement activity and may contain a single strand or a combination of information that is either Informative, Actionable or Historic. - Intelligence reports are generated in response to a variety of cirumstances which include information received from external sources (e.g victims, industry sources or partner agencies) and also Internal sources that includes Licensing, Enforcement Officers and Intelligence Unit personnel, This information can be derived from a range of activity including victim/witness contacts, observations during covert or overt compliance/enforcement activity, open source research or detailed analysis. - Intelligence reports or 'logs' are disseminated to and from partner agencies either as a proactive/dynamic response to events or to inform potential regulatory/compliance activity by that agency; or as part of joint operational activity. - RIPA Authorities include applications for Directed Surveillance and requests for Communications Data from service providers - General Issues is the first recording point for potentially actionable information received where the initial Triage assessment and response priority is determined.
 There may or may not be a related Intelligence report or Crimson Incident or Investigation created.